emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 1. Login with your E-MAILiT account: http://www.e-mailit.com/widget/login
-2. Add a new domain (your website url): http://www.e-mailit.com/widget/control/add_domain
+2. Add a new domain (your site url): http://www.e-mailit.com/widget/control/add_domain
 3. When press add domain, a unique meta tag code will display on your screen.
 For example, take a look the given below: